The Next Super-Cycle

 - Mar 27

-- 5 min read
+- 4 min read

 Defense Spending is just getting started

 Moscow’s central bankers are right, up to a point.
-OPEC’S spare capacity of about 5.3mm bpd is at a record high and equal to Russian’s current exports.
-Saudi Arabia’s current production is 9mm bpd, and can ramp up to $12mm bpd in a few months.
-For his part, Trump’s power to force US producers to overproduce is limited.
-If your survival depends on high energy prices, your biggest danger comes from non-US, non-OPEC producers looking to cash in on fossil fuel's while that's still a thing.
-Essentially, the fate of Russian, and on the other side Europe, hangs on the willingness of places like Guyana, Brazil and Kazakhstan to drill like the devil to squeeze all the money they can out of the legacy energy sectors.
-Which is not a spot anyone would want to be.
+OPEC’S spare capacity of about 5.3mm bpd is at a record high – equal to Russian’s current exports.
+After upping production Saudi Arabia still has room to expand.
+Low prices won’t make US producers move faster, but a Moscow’s biggest danger comes from non-US, non-OPEC producers like Guyana, Brazil and Kazakhstan to drill like the devil to squeeze all the money they can out of the legacy energy sectors.
+While economists are fussing over where global markets might be in the commodities super-cycle, the 4717 is eye-balling an altogether different super-cycle.

 Profits you’d rather not make

+After two rotten years of cratering stock prices, crashes and fuselage panel hiccups - Boeing shares are up 11% after winning the contract for the 6th generation F-47.
+The Pentagon hasn’t released cost estimates but it looks set to be the most expensive fighter ever made.
 The chatter is that development costs have exceed $50bn and a unit price of hundreds of millions.
 President Trump has said that “an experimental version of the plane has been secretly flying for almost five years and we’re confident that it massively overpowers the capabilities of any other nation.”
-Meanwhile shares at Lockheed Martin, which makes the F-35 but lost on the F-47 bid, dropped 10% as Europeans souring on the plane as they grope around for alternatives - with Sweden’s Saab AB Gripen gaining traction for low operational costs and maintenance as well as advanced tech.
+Meanwhile shares at Lockheed Martin, which makes the F-35 but lost on the F-47 bid, dropped 10% as Europeans grope around for alternatives - with Sweden’s Saab AB Gripen gaining traction for low operational and maintenance costs as well as advanced tech.

+Industrial Überkompanie Thyssenkrupp had a 57% surge in order last year and is spinning off its naval arm in an highly anticipated IPO this year.
 The defense boom, which really hasn’t started in full, gunning is the entire European economy, where business has grown at its fastest tick in seven months, with factory output expanding for the first time in two years.

 Go East, Young Man.

 Europe isn’t the only bloc of nervous US allies looking to re-arm outside of America’s fickle orbit.
-Defense-industry bosses from South Korean and Australia have been in Ottawa selling Canadians all sorts of military kit; from South Korean submarines and howitzers and Australian cutting edge over-the-horizon radar (JORN) for $4bn.
+Defense-industry bosses from South Korean and Australia have been selling Canadians all sorts of military kit; from South Korean submarines and howitzers and Australian cutting edge over-the-horizon radar (JORN) for $4bn.
 The Pentagon was supposed to be the first in-line for JORN system, but that’s in doubt with cost-cutting taking center stage.

 Between Japan and South Korea, arms-dealers revenues have jumped 25% since 2022 - to $63bn.
 While US arms-makers account for roughly $200bn, and still it dominate the market, East Asian manufacturing can fulfill orders faster than US counter-parts.
 At Japan’s Mitsubishi Heavy Industry sales are up 20% in Q4 2024.
 Hanwha Aerospace, South Korea’s largest defense contractor, sales rose 60% year on year selling kit to locals and Europe.

-All that weaponry isn’t just for sale - China hasn’t gotten started, but with the US drawback, allies want to be prepared.
 Last week Beijing revealed its own 6th Gen fighter, the J-36, featuring no tail, three engines for thrust and a host of stealth features.

 So to be a complete bastard about it, this defense super-cycle has two possible outcomes: 1) the existential threat of collapsing world order will extend beyond the normal economic cycles, or 2) it won’t.
 At that point it won’t matter.